Certification of powers of attorney

 Consul certifies the authenticity of documents’ copies and its extracts for legal bodies and private persons.
 Information in the documents should have legal status and must not be in conflict with the current legislation.
 The authenticity of a document’s copy, issued by a private person, can be certified only when his signature is legalized by a notarial agency or organization, where this person is employed, including educational and medical institutions, housing offices etc.

 The authenticity of a document’s extracts can be certified only if the document contains several issues which are not related to each other (for example, extract from a service record).

 Certification of signature’s authenticity

 Consul certifies a signature’s authenticity on the documents, which do not constitute a business deal.
 By certifying signature’s authenticity Consul does not verify facts, indicated in a document.
 Person’s signature authenticity cannot be certified on the document which is subjected to state registration (for example, certificates of birth, marriage etc.).

 Certification of document’s translation authenticity from one language into another

 Endorsement of certification is placed directly under the text and its translation.
-If translation is written on a separate sheet of paper, Consul attaches it to the original document.
-Then he sews both sheets together, affixes his signature and puts stamp of the Consular Division.
+If the translation is written on a separate sheet of paper, Consul attaches it to the original document.
+Then he sews both sheets together, affixes his signature and puts the stamp of the Consular Division.